A Wavelength-Aware Unsupervised Learning Approach for Large, Multicolor, Photometric Surveys: Long-Short Term Memory Autoencoder

-The LSTM-AE architecture is designed to capture the intrinsic patterns within the sequential photometry and encode them into a lower-dimensional space.
+The LSTM-AE architecture is designed to capture the intrinsic patterns within the photometry and encode them into a lower-dimensional space.
 It then reconstructs the original photometry from this space, and monitors itself based on how well it reconstructs the input.
-This offers a handful of advantages: \begin{enumerate} \item Unsupervised learning: The ability to operate without labels allows the LSTM-AE to freely explore the data, potentially uncovering new insights into stellar phenomena. \item Pattern recognition: It excels at recognizing and learning from the patterns present in sequential data, as described in Section 3.1.
-This applies to multiband photometry based off our theoretical justification of viewing multiband photometry as sequential-in-wavelength in Section 3.1, enabling detailed distinction and separation of stars. \item Dimensionality reduction: By encoding photometry into a lower-dimensional space, the model simplifies the data, facilitating easier visualization, interpretation, and analysis. \item Anomaly detection: The model's reconstruction error can serve as a metric for identifying anomalies in the data, flagging stars that deviate significantly from known patterns. \item Denoising: Since the training set is real observational data, the small noise present in the dataset can act as a form of implicit regularization, introducing natural perturbations in the training set, which in tandem with the contraction of the higher input space to a lower input space (another form of regularization, as this prevents the learning of the identity function) pushes the model to learn a robust representation of the dataset that is relevant to astrophysical properties of the stars.
+This offers a handful of advantages: \begin{enumerate} \item Unsupervised learning: The ability to operate without labels allows the LSTM-AE to freely explore the data, potentially uncovering new insights into stellar phenomena. \item Pattern recognition: It excels at recognizing and learning from {wavelength-dependent structure in multiband photometry (see Section \ref{sec:LSTM}), permitting detailed separation of stellar populations based on the underlying SED shapes.} \item Dimensionality reduction: By encoding photometry into a lower-dimensional space, the model simplifies the data, facilitating easier visualization, interpretation, and analysis. \item Anomaly detection: The model's reconstruction error can serve as a metric for identifying anomalies in the data, flagging stars that deviate significantly from known patterns. \item Denoising: Since the training set is real observational data, the small noise present in the dataset can act as a form of implicit regularization, introducing natural perturbations in the training set, which in tandem with the contraction of the higher input space to a lower input space (another form of regularization, as this prevents the learning of the identity function) pushes the model to learn a robust representation of the dataset that is relevant to astrophysical properties of the stars.
 This makes it a \textit{regularized autoencoder} \citep{bengio2014representationlearningreviewnew}, and the output of the model, here the reconstructed photometry, could be denoised as the regularization forces the encoder to focus on the underlying shapes of the SEDs, filtering out noise present in the dataset without the need of a \textit{denoising autoencoder} \citep{Vincent}.
 The addition of LSTM units also aid in denoising, as described in Section 3.1.

 \end{enumerate}